bsjn16sw/Coding_Practice/README.md

-# Coding_Practice
+# Practice for coding interview

-Coding study with LeetCode, KickStart, Baekjoon, and others.<br>
+This repo contains some solutions of coding problems in LeetCode, Baekjoon online judge, and others.
-Name before underscore is source page of the problem and digit after underscore is problem number.
+The name of the source file implies the source and number of the problem.